google/tcmalloc/docs/gwp-asan.md

 `tcmalloc::MallocExtension::SetGuardedSamplingRate` sets the sampling rate for GWP-ASan.
 GWP-ASan will guard allocations approximately every `GuardedSamplingRate` bytes allocated.
-Thus, lower values will generally increase the the chance of finding bugs but will also have higher CPU overhead.
+Thus, lower values will generally increase the chance of finding bugs but will also have higher CPU overhead.

 For applications that cannot tolerate any CPU overhead, we recommend using TCMalloc's default sampling rate.
 If your application can tolerate some